MicrosoftDocs/customer-insights/ci-docs/data/b2b/b2b-overview.md

 ## Tables

 For the B2B scenario, the customer profile contains unified accounts, and the schema usually contains a subset of the attributes from the [Common Data Model definition of Account](/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/account).
+An additional table, *UnifiedContact* is created if contact data is unified.

 ### UnifiedContact

-A UnifiedContact contains unified information about a contact.
+The *UnifiedContact* table contains unified information about a contact.
 Contacts are [individuals that are mapped to an account](data-unification-contacts.md) in a B2B scenario.

 | Column                       | Type                | Description     |
 | ---------------------------- | ------------------- | --------------- |